OllieJones/index-wp-users-for-speed/readme.txt

 3. The bulk editor for All Posts showing the selection box with autocompletion of author name.

 == Changelog ==

+= 1.1.8 =

+Use transactions to hopefully avoid deadlocks.
+Use options instead of transients.

 = 1.1.7 =